 PDF is a very useful format for exchanging and evaluating electronic documents.
 However, limitations will surface when PDF files are changed, such as when making corrections or translating.

 The best option for translating your PDF files is basing the translation on the original source document, but I will show you all of the possible solutions.

 PDFs are always based on a source document, for example from a DTP program such as InDesign or Publisher.
 I can normally process such a source file directly.

 - No additional costs

 - Shorter translation turnaround time

-I can translate your PDF in a range of ways.
+Note: I charge a small additional fee for the PDF conversion service.
 Basing the translation on the original source document is always preferable and is the most financially advantageous.